-Skåne is often called Sweden’s portal to Europe, and the many plane, train and ferry connections makes it easy to get here.
-Transfer time is minimal - you can get on a train at Copenhagen airport and find yourself in the midst of the wilderness in less than two hours.
-If you want to experience different parts of Skåne or if you feel like a change of scenery, everything is nearby and easily accessible by train, buses or car.
+Skåne is often called Sweden’s portal to Europe, and it’s easy to get there on one of the many plane, train and ferry connections.
+Transfer time is minimal – you can get on a train at Copenhagen airport and be in the midst of the wilderness in less than two hours.
+Everything is nearby and easily accessible by train, buses or car.

 Arriving by plane

-Arriving at Skånes next-door neighbour Denmark and Copenhagen Airport (CPH) Skåne is only a thirty minutes train ride away.
-Copenhagen Airport being Scandinavia’s largest airport transports over 21 million passengers every year and can be reached from all bigger cities.
-Once at Copenhagen Airport you buy a train ticket that will take you over the famous Öresund bridge accompanied by amazing views over the sound on your way over to Sweden.
-Get off at one of Skåne’s largest cities, Malmö, Helsingborg, Lund or which ever city you prefer.
+Copenhagen Airport (CPH) is only a thirty-minute train ride away.
+Copenhagen Airport is Scandinavia’s largest airport and transports over 21 million passengers every year.
+It can be reached from all bigger cities.
+Once at Copenhagen Airport, buy a train ticket that takes you over the Öresund bridge to Sweden.
+Get off at Malmö, Helsingborg, Lund, or whichever city you prefer.

 Arriving by train or bus

-If you arrive in Skåne by train from the north or if you are planning to continue your journey in Sweden after visiting Skåne you are most likely to travel with national train company in Sweden, SJ, the Swedish train operator, owned by the state.
-Tickets for these trains can be bought on their homepage or in their own app SJ – Swedish Railways.
-Please note that Skånetrafiken’s tickets are not valid on an SJ train and you can not travel with an SJ ticket on the Öresundståg-trains.
-You are not allowed to bring your bike on a an SJ train.
+If you arrive in Skåne by train from the north ,or if you are planning to continue your journey in Sweden after visiting Skåne you will probably travel on SJ, the national train company in Sweden.
+Buy tickets for these trains on their website or in their SJ app.
+Please note that Skånetrafiken’s tickets are not valid on an SJ train and you cannot travel with an SJ ticket on the Öresundståg trains.
+You can’t bring your bike on a an SJ train.

 Arriving by car or boat

-Or just come here by car.
-It’s an easy drive from anywhere in Europe and you can even take your car on the ferry for the last part to save both time and fuel.
+It’s an easy drive from anywhere in Europe and you can take your car on the ferry for the last part to save time and fuel.
 Ferries depart from several harbours in Poland, Germany and Denmark.

 Getting around once you're here

-Once you've arrived in Skåne, driving is easy – enjoy unhurried roads framed by an undulating countryside.
-Rent a car on location over the day or for the full week at one of the many car rental companies in Skåne – they're all searchable on Google.
+Driving is easy.
+Enjoy unhurried roads and undulating countryside.
+Rent a car on location for the day or for the week at one of the many car rental companies – they're all searchable on Google.

-Since January 2016, there are border controls taking place when entering Sweden at the train stations adjacent to the Öresund Bridge, at the toll station on the bridge and by the ferries in Denmark and in Sweden.
-There are no controls in the opposite direction, from Sweden to Denmark.
-Be sure to bring a valid ID with photo identification for all family members (passport, valid driver's license or approved Nordic EU ID card).
-Read more about the border controls here: https://www.skanetrafiken.se/granskontroller/
+Since January 2016 there are border controls at the train stations adjacent to the Öresund Bridge, at the toll station on the bridge and by the ferries in Denmark and in Sweden.
+There are no controls in the opposite direction from Sweden to Denmark.
+Be sure to bring a valid ID with photo identification for all family members (passport, valid driver's licence or approved Nordic EU ID card).
+Read more about border controls here.

 Use the Skånetrafiken App

-The simplest way to find timetables and buy you tickets is through the Skånetrafiken app.
-If you have an iPhone or Android and Internet access you can download the app and buy your tickets through there (link it to your credit card, MasterCard or VISA).
-With the app, you can book up to ten tickets in advance, which you then activate just before you board the bus or train.
+The simplest way to find timetables and buy your tickets is through the Skånetrafiken app.
+If you have an iPhone or Android phone and Internet access you can download the app and buy your tickets there (link it to your credit card, MasterCard or VISA).
+Using the app you can book up to ten tickets in advance, which you activate just before you board the bus or train.
 You don’t need to be connected to activate the tickets; it works without data traffic.